 CPRmeter 2 Device and App Intro

-In the early critical moments of a cardiac arrest, the CPRmeter 2 helps first responders optimize performance in CPR training by providing real-time feedback on essential parameters of CPR.
+In the early critical moments of a cardiac arrest, the CPRmeter 2 helps first responders optimize CPR performance by providing real-time feedback on essential parameters of CPR.

-The consensus is clear, high-quality CPR has been shown to save lives.1,2 But, how do you know if your teams are consistently delivering high-quality compressions?
-The CPRmeter 2 is a simple tool you can use to ensure high-quality compressions are delivered from all the providers on scene.3,4 The CPRmeter 2 provides real-time measured feedback on depth, rate and release of CPR, while also enabling providers to self-evaluate their performance with event statistics on the spot.
+The consensus is clear, high-quality CPR has been shown to save lives.1,2 However, how do you know if your teams are consistently delivering high-quality compressions?
+The CPRmeter 2 is a simple tool you can use to ensure high-quality compressions are delivered by all the responders on scene.3,4 The CPRmeter 2 provides real-time measured feedback on compression rate (cpm), depth (mm), release (g), compressions count, and inactivity time during CPR, while also enabling responders to self-evaluate their performance with event statistics on the spot.

 Response systems to cardiac arrest vary, but we know that the sooner high quality CPR can be initiated, the better chances for positive patient outcomes.5 Equipping front line teams with the CPRmeter 2 can help ensure high quality throughout the resuscitation event, while complementing ongoing improvement initiatives with objective feedback.3,4